question mark on chalk board

 Are appended lists really purchased lists?

 The first question did not get many answers.
-The consensus of those who took the time to respond was that permission might be transferred in an assets purchase.
-Beyond that, it would appear that people who follow my Twitter feed don’t think that permission is transferable.
+The consensus among those who responded was that permission might be transferred in an asset purchase.
+Beyond that, it appears that people who follow my Twitter feed don’t think permission is transferable.

 As I was considering the answers given, a new question formed itself in my mind: When discussing permission in messaging what is the difference between an appended list and a purchased list?